DaanVanVugt/lsdeflate/README.md

 # Group numbered output in ls
 Every now and then you stumble upon a directory that just has too. many. files.
-If these files are numbered, you can use lsdeflate (aliased to lsd?) to reduce your cognitive load.
+If these files are numbered, you can use `lsdeflate` to reduce your cognitive load.

+## Installation
-Installation is simple: put lsdeflate.py somewhere in your path and create an alias:
+Installation is simple: put `lsdeflate.py` somewhere in your path and create an alias:

     alias lsd='ls -1 | lsdeflate.py'